skuid/skuid-labs/experiments/dataSources/SalesforceREST/readme.md

 #### Double check the remote site setting

-* Skuid will try to automatically set up a remote site setting _for your org_ in SFDC for this data source,  but you might need to edit it.
+* Skuid may try to automatically set up a remote site setting _for your org_  for this data source.
+If your pages do not work, you might need to edit it.
 Check in Salesforce Setup at **Security > Remote site settings**

 #### Create a CORS entry